Pumpkin is really a delicious, thoroughly American

 Whisk the dry ingredients in large bowl to blend.

-Whisk milk, ricotta, pumpkin, egg yolks, melted butter and vanilla in medium bowl to blend well.
+milk, ricotta, pumpkin, egg yolks, melted butter and vanilla in medium bowl to

 For your blackberry syrup